 Australian Government Budget — Industry summary

-The annual Australian Government budget provides not only a policy context for the Australian Government spending and political priorities, it provides finding for dental and oral healthcare programme that indirectly drive demand for the products and services supplied by members of the Australian Dental Industry Association (ADIA).
+The annual Australian Government budget provides not only a policy context for the Australian Government spending and political priorities, it provides funding for dental and oral healthcare programs that indirectly drive demand for the products and services supplied by members of the Australian Dental Industry Association (ADIA).
 Given the interest in the budget across the dental community, ADIA is pleased to provide this annual budget summary.

-Viewed as a steady as she goes budget, the Child Dental Benefits Schedule (CDBS) received increase funding, income tax was increased to pay for the National Disability Insurance Scheme (NDIS) and the $20,000 instant asset write-off was extended.
+Viewed as a 'steady as she goes' budget, the Child Dental Benefits Schedule (CDBS) received increased funding, income tax was increased to pay for the National Disability Insurance Scheme (NDIS) and the $20,000 instant asset write-off was extended.
 [Read More]

-This pre-election budget provided tax-cuts for small business, modest middle-income tax cuts and changes to the superannuation system and sought to address multinational tax avoidance.
-The government attempted, and later failed, to replace the Child Dental Benefits Schedule (CDBS) with a new state / territory government child and adult dental program.
+This pre-election budget provided tax-cuts for small business, modest middle-income tax cuts, changes to the superannuation system and sought to address multinational tax avoidance.
+The government attempted, and later failed, to replace the Child Dental Benefits Schedule (CDBS) with a new state/territory government child and adult dental program.
 [Read More]

-The most exciting aspect to the 2015 Australian Government budget was the introduction of an accelerate depreciation allowance for capital items of $20,000 or less.
+The most exciting aspect to the 2015 Australian Government budget was the introduction of an accelerated depreciation allowance for capital items of $20,000 or less.
 Business also benefited by funding to take-on mature age employees.
-Dental funding did not receive favourable treatment with as a result of the indexation arrangements associated with payments under the Child Dental Benefits Schedule (CDBS) and payments for care provide to defence veterans.
+Dental funding did not receive favourable treatment as a result of the indexation arrangements associated with payments under the Child Dental Benefits Schedule (CDBS) and payments to provide care for defence veterans.
 [Read More]

 Following each budget ADIA member businesses receive an in-depth briefing at the quarterly series of ADIA State Branch Briefings that are provided free of charge.